yuanyue5582/Priority_flood_algorithms/README.md

 ## Compilation

-Using Visual Studio 2022 (Windows)
+1.Using Visual Studio 2022 (Windows)

 - Create a new empty C++ console project.
 - Add all `.cpp` and `.h` files to the project.